Swanson-Hysell-Group/Inclination_Shallowing/README.md

 - the E/I relationship for the CRM and corrected DRM directions is calculated and plotted
 - the f values estimated for the empirical comparisons in the ```Cutface_common_mean_tests.ipynb``` notebook are plotted with that determined from the E/I method

+#### Cutface_Kent.ipynb

+This notebook develops the method that is now implemented in ```ipmag.find_ei_kent``` and described in the text in order to incorporate inclination flattening uncertainty in paleomagnetic poles.
+This approach takes the f factors that are output from E/I bootstraps to estimate the elliptical shape of the Kent distribution that can summarize the uncertainty associated with inclination shallowing.
+The notebook also implements a compilation based approach that develops this Kent distribution uncertainty estimate from resampling the f factors within the compilation developed in this study.
+This method is implemented in the ```ipmag.find_compilation_kent``` function.

+#### Inc_shallowing_compilation.ipynb

+This notebook compiles published estimated f factors from the literature.
+These data are then visualized with histograms and summarized in a table that is exported into the format within the Supporting Information.

 ## data

-This folder contains new paleomagentic data developed from the Cut Face Sandstone and compiled paleomagnetic data from the North Shore Volcanics.
+This folder contains structural measuments from the Cut Face Creek sandstone, paleomagentic data developed from the Cut Face Sandstone and compiled paleomagnetic data from the North Shore Volcanics.